Funding your degree

 There are many factors to take into consideration when calculating the cost of living in Ann Arbor.
 The U-M Office of Financial Aid provides a standard student budget to help get you started.
 You might personally find that there is variation in this budget (for example, the cost of books and supplies might be lower given many UMSI classes provide content online).

 There are many resources available to assist master's students with funding, including UMSI scholarships, UMSI diversity scholarships, and GSI/GSRA opportunities.
-Additionally, there are two unique funded opportunities offered to admits: the Joyce Bonk Assistantship and the University Library Associates program.
+Additionally, there are two unique funded opportunities offered to admits: the Joyce Bonk Assistantship and the Professional Practice Fellows Program.

 UMSI master's students (new and continuing) have also been successful when applying for external funding.
 In recent years, awards received by UMSI students have included American Library Association Spectrum Scholarships, ARMA International Educational Foundation Scholarships, Association for Women in Computing Scholarships, Society of American Archivist Scholarships, and more.